 These sources consist of legitimate science or are evidence based through the use of credible scientific sourcing.
-Legitimate science follows the scientific method, is unbiased and does not use emotional words.
-These sources also respect the consensus of experts in the given scientific field and strive to publish peer reviewed science.
-Some sources in this category may have a slight political bias, but adhere to scientific principles.
+Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
+These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
+Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Funded by / Ownership

 Frontiers in Psychology is owned by Frontiers Media SA, which is a for-profit corporation.
 Funding comes from digital sales of content and author fees for publication.

 Analysis / Bias

 In review, Frontiers in Psychology is an open-access journal that publishes information and research related to psychology.
 The journal primarily publishes research such as this Assessment of the quality of life in parents of children with ADHD: Validation of the Multicultural Quality of Life in Norwegian pediatric mental health settings.

 Frontiers Media has been criticized for being a predatory open-access publisher.
 In short, Predatory Open Access publishing is an exploitative open-access publishing business model that involves charging publication fees to authors without providing the editorial and publishing services associated with legitimate journals.

 In general, Frontiers in Psychology is a credible scientific journal, as we cannot find any controversy or significant retractions to date.
 However, Frontiers Media has also retracted some studies that were found to be of poor methodology and not thoroughly peer-reviewed.